 Mobile Ad hoc network (MANET) is a set of mobile nodes which communicate wirelessly over radio frequencies with no centralized infrastructure.
 This is in stark contrast to the infrastructure of other networks such as Local Area Networks, or even peer to peer networks.
 The properties of mobility and wireless communication present huge problems to the creation of such networks and the maintenance of services on these networks.
-It is a self-configuring system of mobile routers linked by wireless links which consequently combine to form an arbitrary topology.
-Thus, the network's wireless topology may alter rapidly and unpredictably.
 However, due to the lack of any fixed infrastructure, it becomes complicated to exploit the present routing techniques for network services, and this provides some huge challenges in providing the security of the communication, which is not done effortlessly as the number of demands of network security conflict with the demands of mobile networks, largely due to the nature of the mobile devices.e.g. low power consumption, low processing load.

-B. Problem in MANET
+B. Issues in Ad hoc networks